Current Safety Topics

 It is important to remember that the results of sampling may have limited use or application.
 Due to each person’s response to mold exposure being unique, Environmental Protection Agency (EPA) or Occupational Safety and Health Administration (OSHA) exposure limits for mold or mold spores currently do not exist.

-Sampling for mold must only be conducted by professionals holding proper certifications, who have specific experience in designing mold sampling protocols, who use established sampling methods and can provide assistance in the interpretation and application of results.
+Sampling for mold must be conducted by properly trained professionals who have specific experience in designing mold sampling protocols, who use established sampling methods and can provide assistance in the interpretation and application of results.

 Keep in mind that air sampling for mold, when properly conducted, provides a snapshot in time and only applies to the moment when the sampling occurred.
 Conditions can and do change.